 This post contains links to free Chicago genealogy resources, including materials organized by ethnicity and other groups.
+Stay tuned as I update these Chicago genealogy resources for researchers in 2023.

 That cool photograph above, by the way, is the Chicago Coliseum at 1513 South Wabash Avenue in 1912, from the Library of Congress.